 You can read the Rules of Procedure for Proceedings Before the Hearing Officer for more detailed information.

 If you are not satisfied with the decision of the hearing officer (level one), you may go to the second, and final, level of appeal, which is the Workers' Compensation Appeal Tribunal (WCAT).

-WCAT is independent of Yukon Workers’ Compensation Health and Safety Board and hears final (second) level appeals relating to compensation claim matters.
+WCAT is independent of Workers’ Safety and Compensation Board and hears final (second) level appeals relating to compensation claim matters.